Dragon2000v/goit-js-hw-05/README.md

-# goit-js-hw-02
+# goit-js-hw-05
-Branching and cycles
+Iterative methods of arrays